 1. “School for life, through life”

 It was opened in Belgium.
-The process of education and training in this school is based on the interaction with wildlife, and the emphasis was made on the freedom and activity of students, as well as constant interaction with their families.
-In the organization of training took into account the peculiarities of thinking of children, and they tried to attach themselves to various activities.
-Children’s environment was one of the important components of education.
+The process of education and training in this school is based on the interaction with wildlife, with emphasis to the freedom and activity of students, as well as close interaction with their families.
+The training was organized in accordance with the peculiarities of development of children’s thinking.
+The immediate environment of the children was one of the important components of this school.
+This included nature, school, family, and society.

 2. School of “free upbringing”